Cryodream1/Pikmin-Bot/README.md

 1. Create a fork of the page
 2. To create a command, make a new file called `commandname.js` (must be lowercase)
 3. For the code inside said file, copy CMD-example and paste it on your command file
-4. Be sure to update the help command
+4. Be sure to update the help command when you make a new one
+5. Upload these files to a nodejs project on https://www.replit.com/ by selecting "import from GitHub" and pasting https://github.com/Cryodream1/Pikmin-Bot.git
+6. Make sure on replit that you have discord.js, pretty-ms, express, discord.js-pagination, and reconlx